Heylock-AI/Heylock/README.md

 ## Overview

 Heylock makes your app super smart, super fast.
-It’s like entroducing magic to your code!

 - Remembers what people do and say (so you don’t have to)
 - Talks back to users, like a real chat buddy